Restream/reindexer/cpp_src/server/contrib/server.md

     // Replication log level on replicator's startup log_level?: enum[none, error, warning, info, trace]
     namespaces?: string[]
+    // Token of the current node that it sends to the follower for verification self_replication_token?: string
     nodes: {
       // Follower's DSN.
 Must have cproto-scheme
       dsn: string